eggai-tech/EggAI/examples/01-coordinator/README.md

 ### Step 3: Start Required Services with Docker 🚢

-EggAI relies on Kafka and other services to function seamlessly.
+EggAI relies on brokers like Kafka or [Redpanda](https://github.com/redpanda-data/redpanda) and other services to function seamlessly.
 Start these services using Docker Compose:

 ```bash
 docker compose up -d
 ```

 This command will:
-- Spin up the Kafka broker.
+- Spin up the [Redpanda](https://github.com/redpanda-data/redpanda) broker.
 - Start the necessary infrastructure components for the framework.

 ---